-We are a laid back community of young farm and garden enthusiasts and artists.
-There is nothing fancy about our setup but it is a great little get-away inside the city.
+We are a laid back community of young farm and garden enthusiasts, cyclists, and artists.
+There is nothing fancy about our setup but it is a great get-away inside our wonderful city of Portland.
 We are proud of our space and are continually working to create the ideal urban garden!

 We encourage you to make yourself at home and we respect your privacy, but feel free to ask us for suggestions about local attractions or questions about the gardens or animals!

 There is no smoking in the airstream or yard, you are welcome to smoke on the sidewalk in front of the dwelling.

 Please plan to be quiet after 10pm on weekdays and midnight on weekends.

 Please do not feed the animals anything without checking with a resident first.